Vineeth-Kada/Computer-Systems-Design/README.md

-# CS2310 Master Repository

-### Don't upload code directly here, create a branch and then upload in it :)
+# Foundations of Computer Systems Design

+Code Written for Foundations of Computer Systems Design Assignments under Prof. Chandra Sekhar IITM.
-Lab 8 Implements a functioning CPU, Previous Labs develop components of it
+In Lab 8 we implement a CPU!
+Previous Labs have parts developed for it...

+Please don't use if same assignment comes up again!